A Benchmark Library for Distributed Power System Analysis and Optimization

-To assign buses into one of \( k \) regions, we apply the k-means clustering algorithm to the rows of \( U \).
-This unsupervised learning algorithm operates by: \begin{itemize} \item Randomly initializing \( k \) centroids (in our case, from the rows of \( U \)); \item Assigning each bus to the nearest centroid based on Euclidean distance; \item Recalculating the centroid of each cluster; \item Repeating the assignment and centroid update steps until convergence. \end{itemize} The clustering result yields a partition of all buses into \( k \) regions.
-Each cluster groups strongly connected buses, leading to electrically coherent and balanced regions.
-After forming the clusters, inter-regional tie-lines (lines that connect buses belonging to different clusters) are identified.
-To improve quality, the algorithm may repeat the clustering multiple times and select the configuration that minimizes the number of inter-regional tie-lines.
+To assign buses into one of \(k\) regions, DPLib applies \(k\)-means clustering to the rows of the spectral embedding.
+This unsupervised learning algorithm operates by: \begin{itemize} \item Randomly initializing \(k\) centroids; \item Assigning each bus to the nearest centroid based on Euclidean distance; \item Recalculating the centroid of each cluster; \item Repeating the assignment and centroid update steps until convergence. \end{itemize}

-This spectral clustering approach provides a systematic and scalable method for decomposing any MATPOWER case into meaningful regions.
-It aligns well with practical expectations since most real-world partitioned power networks are formed based on geographic or electrical proximity.

-A tool that can automatically convert MATPOWER test cases into \( k \) well-structured regions is essential for distributed power system studies.
-The DPLib partitioning toolkit fills this gap by generating standardized multi-region datasets from any MATPOWER case, supporting reproducibility and scalability.